jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 \begin{figure}[h]
 	\includegraphics[width=\textwidth]{./figures/cyclegan_gpu.tikz}
 	\centering
-	\caption{A modification of figure \ref{fig:cyclegan} to show how the model is split between the two GPUs.
+	\caption[Distributed CycleGAN Diagram]{A modification of Figure \ref{fig:cyclegan} to show how the model is split between the two GPUs.
 The two yellow points show the point at which the tensor has to be transferred; this way we can minimize the necessity of transferring the output vector.} \label{fig:cyclegan_gpu}
 \end{figure}

 Some generator models made the entire network architecture too large to fit in the memory of a single GPU.
 The original model implemented by Zhu et al., however, only had multi-GPU training capacities using dataset distribution.
 Therefore, the code structure was modified to store a generator and a discriminator pair on each GPU, and the relevant device management code was modified.
 With distributed modelling techniques, the transfer of tensors between the GPU can become a major bottleneck within the system; therefore, the modified codebase relies on individual model implementation to design ways to transfer minimal information between the devices.
-For the CycleGAN module, this was done as seen in figure \ref{fig:cyclegan_gpu}, which needs only two transfer between the devices for a single iteration. `PyTorch` handles the transfer of gradients between devices during back-propagation so there was no worry of losing gradient information.
+For the CycleGAN module, this was done as seen in Figure \ref{fig:cyclegan_gpu}, which needs only two transfer between the devices for a single iteration. `PyTorch` handles the transfer of gradients between devices during back-propagation so there was no worry of losing gradient information.

 ### TimbreTron